 Sydney, Australia is an international port city on the Pacific Ocean.
-It’s a top destination in Australia, receiving more than ten millions tourists in 2012.
+It’s a top destination in Australia receiving more than 10,000,000 tourists in 2012.

 Like most large port cities, Sydney is a mix of old and new, metropolitan and multicultural.
 You can enjoy a lazy day on the beach soaking up some UVA rays or surfing, to a night at the opera house and dinner at a Michelin five star restaurant.

-Bathing suits are obviously a must and since they take up little space, bring several.
-Or shop for a new suit in one of Sydney’s high end shops.
-If you wear a stylish one piece tank, it could double as a top with jeans or a skirt and you can dress it up even more by adding a light sweater, jacket, scarf, and of course jewelry.
+Bathing suits are obviously a must, and since they take up little space, bring several.
+Or, shop for a new suit in one of Sydney’s high end shops.
+If you wear a stylish one piece tank, it could double as a top with jeans or a skirt.
+Dress it up even more by adding a light sweater, jacket, scarf, and of course, jewelry.

-Sydney is a very cosmopolitan city; depending on what your plans are you may want to add some wardrobe drama.
+Sydney is a very cosmopolitan city — depending on what your plans are, you may want to add some wardrobe drama.
 For a night at the famous Sydney opera house go glam.
-To ramp up your look: ladies in a skirt and heels or a long summer dress, and men in slacks as opposed to jeans, and perhaps a jacket.
+Ladies, ramp up your look in a skirt and heels or a long summer dress.
+Gentlemen, choose slacks as opposed to jeans, and perhaps a jacket.

 A variety of footwear is important too.
-You’ll want a shoe with good support for hiking or long walks in one of the many parks like the Royal Botanic Gardens or a day trip to the famous Greater Blue Mountain area, another UNESCO World Heritage site would be another great day of hiking.
+You’ll want a shoe with good support for hiking or long walks in one of the many parks like the Royal Botanic Gardens.
+Hiking in the famous Greater Blue Mountains, a UNESCO World Heritage site would be another great day of hiking.

-An umbrella could do double duty for rain protection or shade from the sun.
-And speaking of sun, you’ll want to make sure you bring along a sunscreen that you can use every day no matter if you’re at the beach or just touring around – remember you are south of the equator!
+Don’t forget your umbrella!
+It could do double duty as rain protection or shade from the sun.
+And speaking of sun, you’ll want to make sure you bring along a sunscreen that you can use every day –remember you are south of the equator!
 For your lips, be sure your lip balm has at least an SPF 15 and reapply frequently.

 A few things you might want to do while in Sydney: learn to surf at Manly Beach, take a dinner cruise around the harbour, hike the many trails around the waterfront, and enjoy the spectacular views from the Harbour Bridge (known locally as “the coathanger”), listen to an opera at the Sydney Opera House (a UNESCO World Heritage site, and home to the third busiest opera company in the world), or simply people watch from one of the many water side cafes.